gitbls/pistrong/README.md

 * Download pistrong and InstallPiStrong onto the Linux client system as described above
 * `sudo InstallPiStrong` - Download, build, and install strongSwan
     * In the *postconf* phase, InstallPiStrong will ask if the VPN server should be enabled.
 For a client-only system, answer No. You can change your mind and enable this in the future if desired.
-* The VPN Server manager adds Linux clients by using `sudo pistrong add clientname --remoteid linux-remoteid --linux`.
+* The VPN Server Manager adds Linux clients by using `sudo pistrong add clientname --remoteid linux-remoteid --linux`.

     For instance, using the default CA built by makeMyCA, one might use `sudo pistrong add tomspi --device pi4 --remoteid linux.mydomain.com --linux`.

     The `--linux` switch causes pistrong to create a Linux VPN Config Pack.
-Once the VPN Config Pack (zip file) has been copied to the Linux Roadwarrior client system, install the new connection with `sudo pistrong client install /path/to/zip-file`.
+Once the VPN Config Pack (zip file) has been copied to the Linux Roadwarrior client system, install the new connection on the client with `sudo pistrong client install /path/to/zip-file`.

 * Connect to the remote strongSwan VPN server with `sudo pistrong client start servername.fqdn.com`.
 The remote name can be abbreviated to its uniqueness.